 OPTIONAL:

-Sarah-Luisa Dülk: As RNA structure has implications in a plethora of biological phenomena, our method could provide mechanistic insights into almost any field of biomedical research.
+Sarah-Luisa Dülk: As RNA structure has implications in a plethora of biological phenomena, our method could provide mechanistic insights into almost any field of biomedical biological research.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 B-roll: 4.4.2